cmcgee-mac/norm/README.md

 }
 ```

-Once you declare your statement as an out class you get some additional features
+Once you declare your statement as outside of a method  you get additional features
-such as a limited amount of compile-time checking.
+such as compile-time checking.
 For example, if you have
 variables in your SQL that don't match a field in the parameters class then you
 get a compile error.
 There are other compile time checks available here too.
 This is the recommended approach for more complex and dynamic statements.